Home | Volume 14 | Article number 5

 Mental health and cognitive health are important in older population.
 Mental health conditions such as depression and anxiety contribute to years lived with disability among older persons [252].
 Also, older people with substance abuse issues could be misdiagnosed.
 Stigma surrounding mental health problems also pose a problem, more research is thus needed in these areas.
 Also, 'elder abuse' including physical, verbal, psychological, financial, sexual, abandonment, neglect, can cause physical injuries and long-term psychological issues like depression and anxiety [252].
 We found few studies on elder abuse, therefore, more studies are required.

-In May 2017, the World Health Assembly approved the Global Action Plan on dementia public health response 2017-2025, which aims to raise dementia awareness and establish dementia-friendly initiatives, reduce dementia risk, diagnose, treat, and care, conduct research and innovation, and support dementia careers.
+In May 2017, the World Health Assembly approved the Global Action Plan on dementia public health response 2017-2025, which aims to "raise dementia awareness and establish dementia-friendly initiatives, reduce dementia risk, diagnose, treat, and care, conduct research and innovation, and support dementia carers".
 Our review identified only five studies that looked at the prevalence and risk factors for dementia, suggesting that this could also be a fruitful area for increased research locally [252].

 Our review is not without limitations.
 Firstly, study selection was done by one reviewer.
 However, extraction of information from the included studies were verified by a second reviewer.
 Furthermore, our research was limited to studies conducted in English.
 Finally, no risk of bias assessment was performed to determine the quality of included studies.